mccannd/AlizarinGame/README.md

 This was my senior design project for Fall 2016 for UPenn's digital media design program.
 This is a Diablo-inspired dungeon crawler created in Unreal Engine 4.
 The main task was to create an art-directable level generator, and the gameplay is very simple.
 Development has paused since then.
 This readme is my postmortem and will show off the highlights of the project.

+# High Level Generation Algorithm

+This is a tileset generator made to allow artists (especially me) space to make interesting tiles, so it is broken up into large modules.
+These modules occupy a grid, with objective / hero modules generalized to multiple grid spaces.
+The algorithm is:

+- Scatter objective rooms and remove collisions
+- BFS from each objective to the next, and mark the best path as a required path
+- Along each required path, recursively generate a hallway / maze area from the modules (pick some compatible number of doors, pick a room with that many doors, place it and recurse)

+This means that in the Unreal editor window, none of the level exists before runtime.
+Unfortunately this means no light baking or nav-mesh baking.
+Still, with some tweaking the updating nav-mesh was responsive enough and the level still looks good with two shadow-casting lights.
+It runs at 60FPS on my laptop with a GTX 970M.
+Generating the level itself and spawning assets is on the order of milliseconds.

 # Generator Tool

 The generator is written in C++ and each 'tileset' would be a blueprint (Unreal's visual scripting system) subclass of the base.
 This provided an easy frontend editor for someone to use while working in engine.
 For the project I created a single tileset, a space platform, and its editor looks like this: